xlc-dev/LES-old/README.md

 ### Frontend

-`cd` to the frontend folder, and run `npm run start` for a dev server, and navigate to `http://localhost:4200/`.
+`cd` to the frontend folder, and run `npm run dev` for a dev server, and navigate to `http://localhost:5173/`.
 The application will automatically reload if you change any of the source files.